awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 When you run Windows containers on Fargate, you must have the X86\_64 CPU architecture\.

-When you run Linux containers om Fargate, you can use the X86\_64 CPU architecture, or the ARM64 architecture for your ARM\-based applications\.
+When you run Linux containers on Fargate, you can use the X86\_64 CPU architecture, or the ARM64 architecture for your ARM\-based applications\.
 For more information, see [Working with 64\-bit ARM workloads on Amazon ECS](ecs-arm64.md)\.

 ### Task CPU and memory<a name="fargate-tasks-size"></a>